An email to my children on the day after the inauguration of Joe Biden, 1/21/21:

 During his flight, when Pard was asked who is doing the driving, he responded: "I think Isaac Newton is doing most of the driving now."
 Like earth's inhabitants, the Apollo VIII astronauts only had so much control over their flight.
 As David Bowie wrote for his song, "Space Oddity":

 For here am I sitting in my tin can/Far above the world/Planet Earth is blue/And there's nothing I can do ... /Though I'm past one hundred thousand miles/I'm feeling very still/And I think my spaceship knows which way to go ...

 Death must seem very close while "floating in a tin can far above the world."
 When there is nothing you can do, I imagine that a feeling of powerlessness would start seeping in.
 When you see your home planet from this distance, it seems like it would seem much smaller than when you are at home standing on that planet.
 When seen this way, I imagine that your home planet might start to resemble your tin-can spaceship in significant ways--especially when it is seen floating in the same "vast, uncontrollable, unknowable ocean" of space, 240,000 miles away.

-Unlike the seamen of Turner's shipwrecks, we earthlings have no other ship nearby that might save us, no floating objects onto which we can grab to keep us afloat, and no shore that might rescue us if we could just reach it.
-The ocean of space is just as uncaring as Turner's seas but far more vast, and far more cruel.
-And, like the astronauts, we have only one ship.
+Unlike the seamen of Turner's shipwrecks, we earthlings have no other ship nearby that might save us, no other floating objects which we can grab to stay above the water, and no shore that might rescue us if we could just reach it.
+The ocean of space is just as uncaring as Turner's seas--but far vaster, and far crueler.
+And, like the A8 astronauts, we have only one ship.